 Eye safety often isn't in the front of people's mind.
 But it should be.

-Imagine that yesterday you could see perfectly well, but after an accident, today you're only partially sighted to the extent that you can no longer drive or read.
-Your life has changed dramatically, never to be the same again.
+Imagine that yesterday you could see perfectly well, but after an avoidable eye injury, today you're only partially sighted — to the extent that you can no longer drive or read.
+Your life has changed dramatically.

-Now imagine that you could have prevented all of this simply by wearing safety glasses or observing other eye safety rules.
+Now consider that you could have preserved your vision simply by wearing safety glasses or observing other eye safety habits.

-PBA says the most common agents of eye injuries at work include:
+The most common causes of eye injuries at work include:

 At home, household cleaners and chemicals are common causes of eye injuries.
 Other causes include: